 What do you do for fun?
 What’s your passion, and what would you be doing if money was of zero concern?

 Work hahah.
 Nah, I could easily fill my days, weeks, months and years with creative activities, pursued solely for their own value.
 I play music and regularly tour overseas, I write fiction and I love all variety of games – sports, video games, nerdy RPGs and tabletop wargames.
 I train in a variety of martial arts, used to compete professionally and have recently started coaching at my gym (ACSA in Thornbury).
 I love to eat, drink and cook.
 I don’t have much of a social life nowadays as I have two small kids and prefer to hang out with my family.
 I go out to gigs but I’m not that much into partying anymore…I’d rather have a couple of drinks with some close friends.
-I’m also co-owner of The Canna Co and honestly helping people through that work gives me a huge buzz.
+I also run Green Planet and helping people through that work gives me a huge buzz.

 What are the similarities and differences between “work Cormac” and “life Cormac”?